-AS TOM BRADY’S longtime Body Coach (and TB12 Co-Founder) Alex Guerrero explains in the video at the bottom of this article, Tom Brady relies on a 9-exercise workout during the season.
+As Tom Brady's longtime Body Coach (and TB12 Co-Founder) Alex Guerrero explains in the video at the bottom of this article, Tom Brady relies on a 9-exercise workout during the football season.
 The purpose of this workout is to improve on the functional strength & conditioning foundation Tom and Alex have built during the off-season and to accelerate the recovery process.

 TB12 Resistance Bands are the primary tools used in the workout.
 They stimulate a functional strength & conditioning response but with less inflammation than lifting weights and less chance of overloading the muscles.

-In the video, Alex explains how Tom performs one set of each exercise at a fast speed, going for max repetitions to the point of fatigue — where the form is near the point of breaking down.
+In the video at the bottom of the post, Alex explains how Tom performs one set of each exercise at a fast speed, going for max repetitions to the point of fatigue — where the form is near the point of breaking down.

 Tom Brady Workout: Form First is Key

-In the videos, Alex Guerrero emphasizes starting an exercise in an athletic, neutral position with the core muscles activated.
+In the video, Alex Guerrero emphasizes starting an exercise in an athletic, neutral position with the core muscles activated.

 When, during a set, the muscle is exhausted and near failure and exercise form starts to break down, it’s time to stop.